 Students with disabilities are eligible for reasonable accommodations in their academic work in all classes.
-To receive assistance, the student with a disability must provide the Academic Support Center with documentation which describes the specific disability.
-The documentation must be from a qualified professional in the area of the disability (i.e., psychologist, physician, or educational diagnostician).
-Students with disabilities Revised August 22, 2022 should contact the Academic Support Center to discuss academic and other needs as soon as they are diagnosed with a disability.
-Once documentation is on file, arrangements for reasonable accommodations can be made.
-For more information and for downloadable forms, please go to http://www.fresno.edu/disability-services.
+To receive assistance, the student with a disability must provide the Disability Access and Education (DAE) office with documentation which describes the specific disability.
+The documentation must be from a qualified professional in the area of disability (i.e., psychologist, physician, or educational diagnostician).
+Students with disabilities should contact the Disability Access and Education office at disability.services@fresno.edu or 559-453-7130 to discuss academic and other needs as soon as they are diagnosed with a disability.
+Once documentation is on file, arrangements for reasonable accommodation can be made.
+For more information and for downloadable forms, please go to Disability Services | Fresno Pacific University.